 Any member that is currently participating in Medicare Parts A & B is eligible to either continue health care coverage with their former employer, if offered, or enroll in the plan sponsored by the System.
 If they elect to remain in the plan with their former employer, the same subsidies as above will be paid to offset the cost of coverage.
-If a member participating in Medicare Parts A & B so elects, they may enroll in one of the CTRB Sponsored Medicare Supplemental Plans.
+If a member participating in Medicare Parts A & B so elects, they may enroll in one of the TRB Sponsored Medicare Supplemental Plans.
 Active members, retirees, and the State pay equally toward the cost of the basic coverage (medical and prescription drug benefits).
 Employees are eligible to retire at age 60 with 20 years of credited service in Connecticut, or 35 years of credited service including at least 25 years of service in Connecticut.

 Contributions - Per CGS 10-183z, (which reflects Public Act 79-436 as amended), contribution requirements of active employees and the State of Connecticut are amended and certified by the TRB and appropriated by the General Assembly.
 The State pays for one third of plan costs through and annual appropriation in the General Fund.
-School district employees are not required to make contributions to the Plan.
-The cost of providing plan benefits is financed on a pay as you go basis as follows: active teachers' pay for one third of the Plan costs through a contribution of 1.25% of their pensionable salaries, and retired teachers pay for one third of the Plan costs through monthly premiums, which helps reduce the cost of health insurance for eligible retired members and dependents.
+School district employers are not required to make contributions to the Plan.
+The cost of providing plan benefits is financed on a pay as you go basis as active teachers' pay for one third of the Plan costs through a contribution of 1.25% of their pensionable salaries, and retired teachers pay for one third of the Plan costs through monthly premiums, which helps reduce the cost of health insurance for eligible retired members and dependents.
 Administrative costs of the Plan are to be paid by the General Assembly per Section 10-183r of the Connecticut General Statutes.

 OPEB liabilities, OPEB expense, deferred outflows of resources, and deferred inflows of resources related to OPEB - The Town reports no amounts for its proportionate share of the net OPEB liability, and related deferred outflows and inflows due to the statutory requirement that the State pay 100%, of the required contribution.
 The amounts recognized by the Town as its proportionate share of the net OPEB liability, the related state support, and the total portion of the net OPEB liability that was associated with the Town were as follows.
-The net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2020.
-At June 30, 2021, the Town has no proportionate share of the net OPEB liability.
-For the year ended June 30, 2021, the Town recognized OPEB revenue and expense of \$219,146 for on-behalf amounts for the benefits provided by the State.
+The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2020.
+For the year ended June 30, 2022, the Town recognized \$49,640 of on-behalf contributions made by the state in both the fund and government-wide financial statements as on-behalf revenues and expense for on-behalf benefits provided by the state in the government-wide financial statements as on-behalf and benefits revenues and expenses.

-Town's proportionate share of the net OPEB liability \$ - State's proportionate share of the net OPEB liability associated with the Town 4,744,200 Total \$ 4,744,200
+Town's proportionate share of the net OPEB liability \$ - State's proportionate share of the net OPEB liability associated with the Town 2,744,666 Total \$ 2,744,666

 Actuarial assumptions and other inputs - The total OPEB liability was determined by an actuarial valuation as of June 30, 2020 using the following actuarial assumptions, applied to all periods included in the measurement.
-The projected fiduciary net position is projected to be depleted in 2021.